How Many Calories to Burn a Day

 How many calories do you burn doing nothing per hour?

-At rest, you burn approximately 30-40 calories per hour for every 100 pounds of body weight, contributing to your daily calorie expenditure.
+At rest, you burn approximately 30–40 calories per hour for every 100 pounds of body weight, which is the hourly contribution of your BMR.

 How many calories do you need to lose a pound?

-To lose one pound of body weight, you need to create a calorie deficit of about 3,500 calories through diet, exercise, or both.
+To lose one pound of body weight, you need to create a calorie deficit of about 3,500 calories over time through diet, exercise, or both [4].

 How many calories do you burn a day without trying?

-Your BMR burns about 1,600 to 2,000 calories daily without any additional physical activity, supporting your body’s basic functions and energy requirements.
+Your BMR burns approximately 60–75% of your total daily calories without any additional physical activity, supporting your body’s basic functions [2].

 Is it good to burn 300 calories a day?

-Yes, burning an additional 300 calories daily through physical activity can support your overall health, weight management, and fitness goals.
+Yes, burning an additional 300 calories daily through physical activity is a great target and can significantly support your overall health and fitness goals.

 What is a good daily calorie burn goal?

-Aiming to burn an additional 200-500 calories above your BMR through physical activity is a healthy daily goal for most people.
+Aiming to burn an additional 200–500 calories above your BMR through structured physical activity is a healthy daily goal for most people, aligning with general health guidelines [1].

 References